VTCSec/vtcsec.org/sponsors.md

 <h2 align="center"><u>Donations</u></h2><hr>
 --------

 The goal of our meetings is educational, not promotional.
 Therefore, we allow company representatives to give technical talks and/or workshops on the condition that there is no recruiting.
+We will allow recruiting as long as a company is a bronze level sponsor or higher.
 Slides and/or notes will be emailed to the officers ahead of time to validate the presentation.

 Donations ($100-$499)